Schmakus/ioBroker.lightcontrol/README.md

 ### **WORK IN PROGRESS**

--   (Schnakus) Allow smaller and larger Kelvin values in the settings
+-   (Schmakus) Allow smaller and larger Kelvin values in the settings

 ### 0.2.14 (2023-05-07)